Marsden, West Yorkshire: History

 The Church of St Bartholomew was completed in 1899, although the nave and aisle had been in use from 1895, when the previous chapel was demolished.
-The tower was built in 1911, and the Parochial Hall in 1924 (with an extension in 1978).
+The tower was built in 1911 and the Parochial Hall in 1924 (with an extension in 1978).
 The church has a peal of 10 bells.

 Production of woollen cloth at Bank Bottom Mill ceased in 2003, with the loss of 244 jobs.

+Governance

+Marsden was formerly a township and chapelry in the parishes of Almondbury and Huddersfield.
+On 26 March 1898 Marsden became a civil parish formed from "Marsden in Almondbury" and "Marsden in Huddersfield", on 1 April 1937 the parish was abolished to form Colne Valley Urban District.
+In 1931 the parish had a population of 5,723.

 Geography

 Marsden is the last significant settlement on the West Yorkshire side of the Standedge Pennine crossing into Greater Manchester.
-The village is in the southern edge of the South Pennines with the boundary of the Peak District National Park to the south.
+The village is in the southern edge of the South Pennines, with the boundary of the Peak District National Park to the south.
 It is surrounded on three sides by the moorland of Marsden and Meltham Moors with Saddleworth Moor nearby.
 Marsden has low level access only from the east along the Colne Valley.

-The Marsden Moor Estate, which surrounds Marsden to the west and south, includes several reservoirs, and is in the care of the National Trust.
-The trust is developing techniques to rehabilitate the moor.
+The Marsden Moor Estate, which surrounds Marsden to the west and south, includes several reservoirs; it is in the care of the National Trust, which is developing techniques to rehabilitate the moor.
 Butterley Reservoir with its distinctive spillway is near Marsden inside the Peak District National Park.
 The Peak District Boundary Walk runs across the moors and into Marsden.

 In chronostratigraphy, the British sub-stage of the Carboniferous period, the Marsdenian derives its name from Marsden.

 Transport

+Road

 Several generations of tracks and roads have crossed the moors near Marsden.
-Mellor Bridge by the church, and Close Gate Bridge at the edge of the moor to the east of the village are both packhorse bridges.
+Mellor Bridge and Close Gate Bridge are both packhorse bridges.

 The A62 road between Huddersfield and Oldham passes through the village and the Standedge cutting some 2.5 miles (4 km) to the west.
-The road between Oldham and Huddersfield, in particular the stretch between Marsden and Diggle, was named the fourth most dangerous road in Britain in 2003-2005.
+The road between Oldham and Huddersfield, especially the stretch between Marsden and Diggle, was named the fourth most dangerous road in Britain in 2003-2005.

-Bus

-First West Yorkshire operates bus services between Huddersfield and Marsden.
-A local service run by JRT, runs around the Marsden area, before continuing to Slaithwaite.
-A Trans-Pennine service between Huddersfield and Manchester, jointly operated by First Greater Manchester and First West Yorkshire, passes through the village.
+Railway

+Marsden railway station is sited on the Huddersfield line.
+Services are operated by TransPennine Express to locations including Huddersfield, Manchester Piccadilly, Leeds and Hull.

+Buses

+Local bus services are operated primarily by First West Yorkshire and Stagecoach Manchester.
+Routes run to Huddersfield, Honley, Slaithwaite, Saddleworth and Oldham.

 There was a tram service from Huddersfield to Marsden between 1914 and 1938 and a trolley bus service from 1938 to 1963.
-After the second world war, extremely cheap fares (1d. return) allowed school children from Huddersfield access to the moors around Marsden during summer holidays.
+After the Second World War, extremely cheap fares (1d. return) allowed school children from Huddersfield access to the moors around Marsden during summer holidays.

-Rail and canal
+Canal

-The Huddersfield Narrow Canal and the Huddersfield to Manchester railway enter the parallel rail and canal Standedge Tunnels about half a mile (0.8 km) to the west of the village centre.
-Marsden railway station on the Huddersfield line is operated by TransPennine Express and provides services to Huddersfield, Manchester Piccadilly, Leeds and Hull.
+The Huddersfield Narrow Canal and the Huddersfield-Manchester railway enter the parallel rail and canal Standedge Tunnels about half a mile (0.8 km) to the west of the village centre.